henry2004y/KeyNotes/contents/stability.md

 The next key element for understanding the physics of magnetic reconnection is to grasp the remarkable global consequences of changing field line connectivity within a localized region.
-In particular, the newly reconnected field lines have a large curvature ${\bf B}\cdot\nabla{\bf B}$ which produces a tension force --- closely analogous to a stretched rubber band.
+In particular, the newly reconnected field lines have a large curvature $\mathbf{B}\cdot\nabla\mathbf{B}$ which produces a tension force --- closely analogous to a stretched rubber band.
 Allowing for the possibility of pressure anisotropy, the MHD momentum equation perpendicular to magnetic field is

 $$
 \rho\frac{\mathrm{d}\mathbf{u}_\perp}{\mathrm{d}t} = -\nabla_\perp\left( p_\perp + \frac{B^2}{2\mu_0}\right) + \left( 1+\frac{p_\perp - p_\parallel}{B^2/\mu_0}\right)\mathbf{B}\cdot\nabla\mathbf{B} - \mathbf{F}_{\text{col}\perp}